Sarrus1/sourcepawn-studio/README.md

 This will install the latest development build of the extension.

-Note that a new build might take a few minutes (up to 15) to propagate to the Marketplace after the commit has been pushed to the dev branch.
+Note that a new build might take a few minutes (up to 15) to propagate to the Marketplace after the release has been pushed to the releases page.

 You can also install the latest pre-release by downloading the .vsix from the [releases page](https://github.com/Sarrus1/sourcepawn-vscode/releases) and [installing it manually](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

-### How to contribute ?
+## How to contribute ?

 Pull requests and suggestions are welcome.

 - To make a suggestion or to report an issue, please create a new issue [here](https://github.com/Sarrus1/sourcepawn-vscode/issues).
 - To make a contribution, fork the repository, make the desired changes, and open a pull request.

-### How to run the extension from its source code ?
+## How to run the Language Server from its source code ?

-To run the extension from the source, do the following:
+To run the Language Server from the source, do the following:

+- Install the rust toolchain using [rustup](https://rustup.rs/).
 - Install [node.js](https://nodejs.org) on your machine.
 Make sure [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/) is installed as well.
 - Fork this repository and clone it on your machine (do this with VSCode for easier manipulation).
-- Run `npm install` from the root of the project folder.
+- From the root of the repository, run the following commands to install npm dependencies: `cd editors/code && npm i`.
-- Run `npm run watch`.
-- Press `f5` to run the extension in dev mode.
+- Press `f5` and select the `Run Extension (Debug Build)` launch task in the prompt.
+This will compile the Language Server server from the source code and package the VSCode extension's source code.
+- (Optional) You can attach a debugger to the Language Server by doing the step above, then running another task called `Attach To Server` or `Win Attach To Server` on Windows and typing `sourcepawn-lsp` in the prompt.

 </div>